A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Introduction

-In the present paper we investigate a related question -- can a consensus method be robust against refinement of the input trees?
-This question is of the utmost importance, as often formerly unresolved clades in known phylogenetic trees get resolved by new genetic analyses or refined tree reconstruction methods.
-This implies that a given set of input trees might be changed in the sense that new clades are added rather than new species or entirely new trees as in \cite{bryant2017can}, and the main purpose of the present manuscript is to analyze the impact of this scenario on consensus methods.
-Additionally, we also study two so-called supertree methods, namely Matrix Representation with Parsimony (MRP) and Matrix Representation with Compatibility.
-These methods are sometimes considered as consensus methods in the literature, even though there is some ongoing debate about that \cite{binindabook,bininda2003}, because these methods do not necessarily lead to a unique tree and thus require another consensus method to summarize all trees they find.
-However, we will show in the present manuscript that even in the ideal case in which these methods do lead to a unique tree, these methods are not future-proof -- neither in the sense of adding new species (thus complementing the study of \cite{bryant2017can}) nor in the sense of resolving new clades.
+In addition to monotonicity of consensus methods, we also study two supertree methods, namely Matrix Representation with Parsimony (MRP) and Matrix Representation with Compatibility (MRC).
+These methods are sometimes considered as consensus methods in the literature in cases in which all input trees employ the same set of leaves.
+However, there is some ongoing debate about the usefulness of supertree methods in the context of consensus trees \cite{binindabook,bininda2003}, because these methods do not necessarily lead to a unique tree and thus in some cases require another consensus method to summarize all resulting trees.
+However, we will show in the present manuscript that even in the ideal case in which these methods do lead to a unique tree, they are not future-proof -- neither in the sense of adding new species (thus complementing the study of \cite{bryant2017can}) nor in the sense of resolving new clades.

-While the above mentioned findings might be considered \enquote{bad news}, we also show that majority rule consensus methods (including the so-called strict consensus) are indeed \emph{refinement-stable}, i.e. they are robust against the new resolution of formerly unresolved input trees.
-Moreover, we are even able to show that there exist infinitely many consensus methods which are regular and refinement-stable, and even non-contradictory (which is yet another desirable property) -- even if the class of such methods does not contain some of the established methods like loose consensus or Adams consensus.
-This paves the way for new directions in future research, namely the the search for new consensus methods which have these desirable properties and are biologically plausible.
+While the above mentioned findings might be considered \enquote{bad news}, we also show that majority rule consensus methods (including the strict consensus) are indeed monotonic, i.e., they are robust against the new resolution of formerly unresolved input trees.
+Moreover, {we show} that there exist infinitely many consensus methods which are regular and monotonic, and even \emph{non-contradictory} (which is yet another desirable property we will define subsequently) -- even if the class of such methods does not contain some of the established methods like loose consensus or Adams consensus.
+This paves the way for future research, namely concerning the search for new consensus methods which have these desirable properties and are biologically plausible.
 Such methods could have huge potential in replacing some of the existing consensus methods.